Raspberry Pi Cellular IoT Application Shield – LTE-M & NB-IoT & eGPRS

 - For the best working condition, use at least a 2A adapter or power source.

-- We don’t recommend usage of long and low-quality micro USB cables between Cellular IoT Application Shield and Raspberry Pi.
-It causes data and power loss.
+- We don’t recommend usage of long and low-quality micro USB cables between Cellular IoT Application Shield and Raspberry Pi as it may cause data and power loss.

 - Do not apply higher voltages and currents than those specified absolute electrical value for sensor inputs and relay connections.